Saturday, November 19, 2022

 8. Project empty black slides between songs and during those parts of the Mass when the faithful should be attentive to what's happening at the ambo, the lectern, or the altar.

 9. Remember that people are praying after Mass concludes too.
-Make the final slide conducive to this (either blank, or the text of the day's Communion Antiphon), and leave it running for a few moments.
+Make the final slide conducive to this (blank, or the text of the day's Communion Antiphon), and leave it running for a few moments.
 Power down the projector before you stop the presentation.
 Sure, that desktop background image of that squirrel holding a peanut is really cute, but this isn't the time to share it.

 10. It is prudent to share your presentation with your celebrant well in advance of Mass to ensure he's aware of what you are showing to his flock - and to invite feedback from him.
 Most priests are simply happy to have you serve and are reluctant to criticize.
 If you want to improve, you'll need to make sure he understands you won't run away crying or take your talents elsewhere if he gives you some gentle guidance.